Hook Sweep - Guard

 View on GracieUniversity.com

-Reflex Development - Guard Focus Class Previe
+Reflex Development - Freestyle Focus Class Preview

-In this class we'll bring together all of the guard controls, escapes, and submissions with some extra details, bonus slices, and scripted fight simulation drills that will help prepare you for your transition into Master Cycle!
+In this class we'll bring together control, escape, and submission details from various positions you are familiar with and add some extra details, bonus slices, and scripted fight simulation drills that will help prepare you for your transition into Master Cycle!

-Gracie Combatives Test - Drill 2: Guard Techniques
+Gracie Combatives Test - Drill 5: Freestyle Fight Simulation

 Click here to view lesson on gracieuniversity.com